scyv/abhakeln_vertx/README.md

 * Improve this Readme
 * Add further PWA stuff (manifest, icons, app shell, ...)
 * Opt: Try, putting the frontend into an electron/cordova container?
+* Opt: Make a reusable framework from the sync stuff

 #### "Abhakeln" ???